 The direction of operation is determined by NATS air traffic controllers who monitor wind speed and direction on the airfield and at different levels up to 3,000ft.
 The position is kept under constant review.
-The weather forecast made by the Met Office is not always a reliable indicator of what is happening at Heathrow since the Met Office forecast for the public relates to ground level.
+The weather forecast is not always a reliable indicator of what is happening at Heathrow since the Met Office forecast for the public relates to ground level.

-Due to the direction of operation determined by the wind, the operation can change direction more than once in a day.
-We therefore are unable to control or predict which direction the airport will be operating in.
+Due to the direction of operation being determined by the wind, the operation can change direction more than once in a day.
+We are therefore unable to control or predict which direction the airport will be operating in.

 Airspace and Future Operations consultation (January – March 2019)

 We are currently consulting on how we apply a directional preference in the future for an expanded Heathrow.
 For more information and to have your say, visit the Heathrow consultation website www.heathrowconsultation.com.